ericminikel/cureffi/_posts/2014-09-30-the-conformation-holds-the-information.markdown

 *Credit: the photographs of yeast in the above diagram are from [Figure 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3561065/figure/pgen-1003257-g001/) of [[Bateman & Wickner 2013]].*

+As an aside, you might ask: but isn't read-through of stop codons *bad*?
+Whether prions, including [*PSI<sup>+</sup>*], are good or bad for yeast remains controversial.
+Reed Wickner advocates the view that yeast prions harm their hosts, and that prion domains have evolved divergently to erect prion transmission barriers between different yeast strains [[Wickner 2011]], while Susan Lindquist champions the notion of yeast prions as being adaptive, and argues that evolution has in fact acted to conserve certain proteins' ability to form prions [[Halfmann & Jarosz 2012]].

-The [*PSI<sup>+</sup>*] prion proved a facile model system for exploring aspects of the prion hypothesis that had proven fairly intractible for PrP.
+In either case, the [*PSI<sup>+</sup>*] prion proved a facile model system for exploring aspects of the prion hypothesis that had proven fairly intractible for PrP.
 Years before scientists would succeed at generating synthetic PrP prions, UCSF's Jonathan Weissman had already in 2000 managed to create [*PSI<sup>+</sup>*] prions *in vitro* from recombinant Sup35 and had successfully infected yeast with them [[Sparrer 2000]], and had used this system to explore the biochemical basis for "strain barriers" which inhibit transmission of prion states between proteins that are not identical.
 By 2004, Weissman and his postoc Motomasa Tanaka were able to generate synthetic prions of different strains, thus finally proving that, for yeast prions at least, the conformation holds the information [[Tanaka 2004]].

 ### Contributions of this paper